 That being said, We Are the Night is never boring.
 It’s also a technically competent film.
 The vampire fight near the end of the film is a thrilling and exhilarating action set-piece.
 It takes place on a sky-high tower and it is very exciting to watch.
 The visual effects are pretty good and Torsten Breuer’s glossy cinematography is an asset.

 Herfurth is the best thing about the movie, though.
 There is something very appealing about her.
-The actress makes a believable transition from petty criminal to sophisticated kick-ass vampire.
-The version I watched was dubbed in English.

 Conclusions & Final Thoughts: